MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/envision-new-ideas-with-microsoft-365-copilot/3-create-presentation-with-copilot-powerpoint.md

     title: 'Task 3: Create a presentation using Microsoft 365 Copilot in PowerPoint'
 ---

-Microsoft 365 Copilot in PowerPoint acts as your presentation assistant, transforming your concepts into impactful slides.
-With Copilot, you can seamlessly convert written documents into presentation decks, complete with speaker notes and references.
-Starting a new presentation is as easy as providing an outline or prompt and letting Copilot do the heavy lifting.
-Beyond creation, Copilot also includes tools to streamline lengthy presentations and offers intuitive commands to refine layouts, adjust text formatting, and synchronize animations.

-### Exercise

-In the previous exercise, you used Microsoft 365 Copilot in Word to create a new product or company concept document.
-This document, titled **Product Concept.docx**, includes the mission, vision, values, proposed offerings, target audience, and unique value of your proposed company or product.
+# Task 3: Create a presentation using Microsoft 365 Copilot in PowerPoint

-In this exercise, you'll use Copilot in PowerPoint to create a pitch deck designed to capture the attention of your board of directors.
-Emphasize the unique value proposition, market potential, and competitive edge of your business idea or product concept.
+Using Copilot in PowerPoint, create a presentation designed to capture the attention of senior leadership or key stakeholders.
+Highlight the unique value proposition, potential impact, and alignment with the agency's mission and goals.

-To reference the file in Copilot, this exercise will use the shared file link.

 <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4; margin-top: 15px; margin-bottom: 15px;">
     <strong>Note:</strong> In the instructions below, we will provide a sample prompt for each step.
 While you have the option to copy and paste these prompts, we encourage you to personalize them in your own style.
 Be creative and experiment.
 If Copilot doesn't give you the desired output initially, refine your prompt and try again.
 Remember to enjoy the process!
 </div>

-#### Steps
+## Steps

-1. Open the **Product Concept.docx** document that you saved to your OneDrive account in the previous exercise.
+1. Open the **Service Concept.docx** document that you saved to your OneDrive account in the previous task.
 Copy its URL by selecting the **Share** button in the upper-right corner, then select **Copy Link** from the menu.

     ![Screenshot showing the Share menu and the Copy Link option highlighted.](../Media/share-menu-with-copy-link-9fd1c60a.png)